ibm-cloud-docs/databases-for-postgresql/howto-migration-compose.md

 Pick one of the connection strings from your Compose deployment to have the replica connect to.
 You provide the hostname and port to the replica when you provision it.

-Compose deployments support having only one read-only replica connected at a time.
+Compose deployments support having only one read-only replica that is connected at a time.

 If you use allowlists to limit connections to your Compose deployment, you need to either disable the allowlist before you create the read-only replica or allowlist the range of IP addresses that your new {{site.data.keyword.databases-for-postgresql}} uses.
-Use the subnets listed on the [allowlisting](/docs/databases-for-postgresql?topic=cloud-databases-allowlisting#allowlisting-cloud-databases-in-your-environment) page, and add all the ranges for the region where your {{site.data.keyword.databases-for-postgresql}} deployment lives to your Compose allowlist.
+Use the subnets listed on the [allowlisting](/docs/databases-for-postgresql?topic=cloud-databases-allowlisting#allowlist-ips) page, and add all the ranges for the region where your {{site.data.keyword.databases-for-postgresql}} deployment lives to your Compose allowlist.

 ## Setting Up on IBM Cloud